-You’ve got your snacks and water, put your shoes on, and are ready to hit the trails at your Deschutes Land Trust Community Preserves.
-But where should you go?
-What trails should you take?
+You’ve got your snacks and water, put your shoes on, and are ready to explore your Deschutes Land Trust Community Preserves.
+But where to start?
+What Preserves offer trails?
+Are there good routes?
 Look no further, we’ve got you covered!
-Here are some suggested routes for when you get out to our protected lands.
+Here are some details on our Preserve trails including suggested routes and more.
+Happy exploring!

-Take a quiet moment at Camp Polk Meadow Preserve.
-Known for its excellent birding with more than 160 species observed, grab your binoculars or listen to the birdsong as you follow the short and flat gravel loop trail.
-Along the way, gaze at the notable Hindman barn and learn about the historical significance of the Preserve with interpretive signs.
-Then, see if you can spot the resident turkeys amongst the ponderosa pine stands.
+This tiny little Preserve is packed full of nature and history!
+Camp Polk Meadow Preserve is known for its excellent birding with more than 160 species observed.
+Grab your binoculars or listen to the birdsong as you follow the ~½ mile mostly flat, wide (4-5’), packed gravel loop trail.
+Along the way, gaze at the remains of the historic Hindman barn and learn about the cultural history of the Preserve and Central Oregon with help of trailside interpretive signs.
+Then, take a moment to relax at a trailside bench looking for blooming wildflowers or resident turkeys amongst the ponderosa pines.

-Season: Camp Polk Meadow Preserve can be visited throughout the year.
+Season: Camp Polk Meadow Preserve can be visited during daylight hours, year-round.
 Enjoy spotting resident birds in the winter and migrating ones in the spring.
-Please note that roads into the Preserve and parking areas are not plowed in the winter.
+History abounds year-round.
+Please note that snow may block entrance roads, parking areas, and trails at the Preserve in winter.

-Fido: Please note that dogs are not allowed at Camp Polk Meadow Preserve.
+Fido: Please note that dogs are not allowed at Camp Polk Meadow Preserve (except trained service dogs).

 Driving Directions to Camp Polk Meadow Preserve

-Enjoy the scenic views at Indian Ford Meadow Preserve.
-Follow the one mile gravel and dirt trail through the ponderosa pines and into the meadow for outstanding views of the Three Sisters, Mt.
+Enjoy the scenic views of mountains and meadow at Indian Ford Meadow Preserve.
+Follow the one mile Founder's Trail through the ponderosa pines and into the meadow.
+This trail features ¼ mile of wide (~36”) loose gravel trail; ¾ mile of narrow (<36”) natural surface trail with minimal elevation gain/loss.
+Enjoy outstanding views of the Three Sisters, Mt.
 Washington, Black Butte, Mt.
 Jefferson, and Indian Ford Creek.
-A viewpoint and bench lets you sit and take in all of the natural beauty.
+A scenic viewpoint with benches lets you sit and take in all of the natural beauty of the region.

 Season: This trail can get muddy in the winter and spring, so check our website for trail conditions before heading out.
-Otherwise, Indian Ford Meadow Preserve is open throughout the year.
-Winter snow makes for a lovely, short cross country skiing or snowshoeing adventure.
-Please note that Preserve parking areas are not plowed, however.
+Otherwise, Indian Ford Meadow Preserve is open during daylight hours year-round.
+Winter snow makes for a lovely, short cross country skiing or snowshoeing adventure, however roadside parking areas are not plowed.
 In the summer, bike parking at the entrance lets you make this a multi-sport journey.

 Fido: Dogs must be kept on leash at Indian Ford Meadow Preserve.
 Please clean up after your pet and take plastic bags with you.